We no longer grow this plant.

 Companion Plants Azalea (Azalea); Forsythia (Forsythia); Fern (Microlepia); Lily of the Valley (Pieris); Winter Daphne (Daphne)

-Care Provide organically rich, well-drained, acidic soil.
+Care Instructions Provide organically rich, well-drained, acidic soil.
 Keep roots cool with a thick layer of mulch.
 Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Feed with an acid fertilizer after flowering.
 Fertilize sparingly to prevent leggy, unattractive growth.

 About Us